 5. They get sick too.
 Vet bills are expensive.

 Rabbits are live animals and can fall sick as do humans.
 But note that they are considered exotic animals, not all vets are well-versed in handling rabbits.
 Only a select few veterinarians in Singapore are rabbit savvy.
 You may text us to find out a list of reccomended vets or you may do a google search online.

 So unless you’re ready to welcome all these, I’d suggest that its better to hop over to someone’s house and play with their bunnies instead of keeping one haha.
-Despite all these, really, keeping a bunny is a really rewarding experience.
+Despite all these, really, keeping a bunny is a very rewarding experience.
 They can be trained to do tricks like dogs, oh check out my little Jingle doing tricks in the video link below!
 Rabbits have emotions too!
-Our kids come cuddle with us when we come home, come when called.
-All rabbits have the different personalities and love us in different ways, but we embrace all the same lah, some prefer to give me their butt, some prefer to lick me, follow me around, some prefer to just lay beside my lap...
+Our kids come cuddle with us when we come home, "come" when called.
+All rabbits have different personalities and love us in different ways, but we embrace all the same lah, some prefer to give me their butt, some prefer to lick me, follow me around, some prefer to just lay beside my lap...